Galt High School: History

-A giant oak tree that sits in the center of the school was planted September 27, 1949 in honor of three Class of 1939 students who were killed in action while fighting in the Pacific Theater during WWII.

-Nowadays, the school offers activities such as rallies, spirit weeks, Friday lunch activities.
-There are frequent fire drills, earthquake drills, and even shooting type scenarios.
-GHS holds an assembly each year for freshmen to prevent gang associations.

-In the years leading up to the 2009–2010 academic years, Galt High School faced problems of overcrowding because it was the only school available in the area.
-Students from Galt, Herald, Wilton, Acampo, and Thornton all attended Galt High.
-A second high school, Liberty Ranch High, was built to offset the large number of students from the increasing population of the Central Valley.

 In February 1997, Galt High's criminal justice class was subjected to a search via drug-sniffing dogs.
-A student, Chris Salamo, refused the search and was escorted to the principal's office where his personal belongings were searched.
+A student, Chris Sulamo, refused the search and was escorted to the principal's office where his personal belongings were searched.
 The search turned up no evidence of illegal drug paraphernalia.
 A student's jacket created a false alarm with the dogs, but the student wanted a police officer present before the search continued.
 Nothing illegal was found on either of the students in the classroom.
 Due to this random search the ACLU was contacted and a lawsuit was filed, claiming an invasion of privacy, which is unconstitutional.
 Galt High Board of Trustees agreed to drop the drug-sniffing dog program if the lawsuit was also dropped.
-Part of the agreement was also to remove the suspension of Salamo.
+Part of the agreement was also to remove the suspension of Sulamo.

 Athletics

-Galt High School has many sports teams.
-Fall sports including football, volleyball, cross country and girls' golf.
-Winter sports including wrestling, soccer and basketball.
-And spring sports including softball, baseball, swim, track and field, tennis and boys' golf.
-Additionally, cheer and color guard teams are offered, but aren't currently recognized on campus as athletic teams.
-An annual Powder Puff football game, in which girls play flag football, is usually held in the fall during Homecoming Week.

 Alumni Zach Phillips and Ryan Mattheus, both of whom made Major League Baseball debuts in 2011, have had their jersey numbers retired by their alma mater.